If you are a private tenant on a low income you may be entitled to Local Housing Allowance (LHA).

 How much LHA will I get?

-Private Tenants receive the Local Housing Allowance (LHA) rate based on the number of rooms their family needs, not the number of rooms in the property they rent or the rent that they are charged.
+Private Tenants receive the LHA rate based on the number of rooms their family needs, not the number of rooms in the property they rent or the rent that they are charged.

 The LHA rate that your housing benefit is based on will be the rate at the date when you make your claim.
 Your LHA rate will then be reviewed on 1 April each year and at that point your rate may go up or down.